HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  7.9Mb
-      sub-directories of 1Mb or more:
-        doc   6.6Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘R6’
-      All declared Imports should be used.
+    Package suggested but not available for checking: ‘geojsonio’
     ```

 # robotstxt